 Flikka Flamingo’s head, neck and body are made in a single piece and the wings are made separately.
 The legs and beak are made with worsted weight yarn in separate pieces.
 The pieces work up quickly and you’ll have a finished crochet flamingo in no time.

-If you haven’t used faux yarn to crochet amigurumi before, free crochet flamingo pattern is a great pattern to finally give it a try.
+If you haven’t used faux yarn to crochet amigurumi before, this free crochet flamingo pattern is a great pattern to finally give it a try.
 Faux fur yarn is incredibly forgiving so if you don’t have the tidiest seaming when putting your toy together, no one can tell.
 The fur hides it all and still looks great.
 Check out my tips and tricks for using faux fur yarns in the video below (or find the write up HERE) so you can hit the ground running.
 If you’re looking to give faux fur yarns a try, I recommend using Fable Fur from WeCrochet (found HERE).
 It’s my favourite faux fur yarn as it has a thick strap on the back of the yarn which helps you feel the stitches, even if you can’t see them.

 Flikka Flamingo sits up on his own with the assistance of a weighted base made with Poly Pellets/weighted beads added to the bottom of the body.
 You can find the written tutorial for how to create a base for your amigurumi project using Poly Pellets HERE or watch the video below.